 Assign a Quick Write by clicking here!

 We know it’s tough to guide your young writers while away from school, and there’s no replacement for a skilled teacher.
 However, if you can't be there to support your students one-on-one, Guided Drafts can help by providing students scaffolded tips and exemplars as they draft.
-Tell me about Guided Drafts!
+Learn more about Guided Drafts here: Tell me about Guided Drafts!

-Once your students have submitted their draft, you can provide some instruction remotely by leaving comments on their work and requesting additional revisions.
+Once your students have submitted their drafts, you can provide some feedback remotely by leaving comments on their work and requesting additional revisions.
 You can even view students’ revision history after they complete multiple drafts of their work.

 ✏️If you're looking for some ways to use Guided Drafts with your students remotely, our team has put together some best practices here!
-We also have created sample unit plans for six essay genres.
-All plans are available here, and genre-specific units are here.
+We also have a sample lesson plan for distance learning using Guided Drafts.

 Assign a Guided Draft by clicking here!